natenka/pyneng-book-en/docs/source/book/11_modules/import.rst

 After importing the **os** module appeared in the output ``dir()``.This means that it is now in the current namespace.

-To invoke some function or method from the **os** module you should specify ``os.`` and then the object name:
+To invoke some function or method from **os** module you should specify ``os.`` and then object name:

 .. code:: python

     In [4]: os.getlogin()
     Out[4]: 'natasha'

-This import method is good because the module objects do not enter the namespace of the current program.
-That is, if you create a function named getlogin() it will not conflict with the same function of the **os** module.
+This import method is good because module objects do not enter the namespace of current program.
+That is, if you create a function named getlogin() it will not conflict with the same function of **os** module.

 .. note::
     If file name contains a dot, the standard way of importing will not work.
 In such cases, `another method <http://stackoverflow.com/questions/1828127/how-to-reference-python-package-when-filename-contains-a-period/1828249#1828249>`__ is used.

 ``import module as``
 ~~~~~~~~~~~~~~~~~~~~